Creative resilience is your most important resource during times of crisis, change & transition.

 Viktor Frankl’s 1946 book Man’s Search for Meaning offers profound lessons on being resilient in dire situations.
 Frankl says meaning and purpose is found in every moment of living; life never ceases to have meaning, even in suffering and death.
 “We who lived in concentration camps can remember the men who walked through the huts comforting others, giving away their last piece of bread.
 They may have been few in number, but they offer sufficient proof that everything can be taken from a man but one thing: the last of the human freedoms—to choose one’s attitude in any given set of circumstances, to choose one’s own way.”

-This is a point I make with managers who feel powerless in their organization: No matter what is going on, you can always choose your attitude, and show leadership, by setting an example for others.
+This is a point I make with clients who feel powerless: No matter what is going on, you can always choose your attitude, and show leadership, by setting an example for others.

 4. Express yourself creatively